 You’ll get to set up the privacy settings like data retention or creating a custom notice, which is much more important with the advent of GDPR.
 Furthermore, for the more experienced, there is the Gutenberg block and embedded code section where you can check out the underlying code and even add to it if you think there’s something that can be improved.

-Both from a newcomer’s perspective and that of an experienced user, the 3CX Live Chat service and plugin represents a robust tool that will cover everything you would ever need in a chat-providing app, including call and video call features, which is rare.
+Both from a newcomer’s perspective and that of an experienced user, the 3CX Live Chat plugin represents a robust tool that will cover everything you would ever need in a chat-providing app, including call and video call features, which are unique.

-Additionally, just to reiterate once again, the whole service is absolutely free for a whole year.
-Taking everything into account, you owe it to yourself and your visitors to, at least, give it a try.
+Additionally, just to reiterate once again, the StartUP Free package is free forever.
+Taking everything into account, you owe it to yourself and your visitors to, at the very least, give it a try!